alexdrumi/habit_tracker/README.md

 ## General Information

-Habit Tracker CLI is a command-line application that helps users monitor and improve their daily habits.
-It uses Django as its backend framework and implements object-oriented design patterns—such as the repository, service, and controller patterns—to ensure the code is modular, testable, and maintainable.
+Habit Tracker CLI is a command-line application designed to help users effectively monitor, track, and improve their daily habits.
+Built with Django as the backend framework, this project emphasizes a clean, scalable architecture through the use of Object-Oriented Design Patterns, including:

+**Controller Pattern**: Manages user requests, delegating tasks to the Facade for simple operations and Orchestrator for complex workflows.<br>
+**Factory Pattern**: Constructs domain-specific objects like GoalSubject, ensuring consistency and clean object creation.<br>
+**Observer Pattern**: Reacts to state changes of habits for dynamic decision-making.<br>
+**Facade Pattern**: Provides a simplified interface for routine operations, hiding subsystem complexity.<br>
+**Orchestrator Pattern**: Coordinates complex, chained tasks involving validation, streak updating, and KVI management.<br>
+**Singleton Pattern**: Ensures a single instance of key components, such as the database connection manager, to maintain consistency.<br>

 The project allows you to:<br>

 - Create, update, and delete user accounts.<br>
 - Set up daily or weekly habits..<br>